NitinPrasad5/Active-Learning_Graph-Convolution-Network/README.md

 2. **Initial Training**: Train a ResNet18 model on the entire CIFAR-10 dataset to establish a baseline.
 3. **Active Learning**:
    - Implement the GCN query technique to actively select the most informative samples.
-   - Train the ResNet18 model using only 20% of the CIFAR-10 dataset.
+   - Train the ResNet18 model by actively sampling data points.
 4. **Evaluation**: Compare the performance of the model trained with active learning to the baseline model.

 ### Results